john-tornblom/Sudoku_Solver/README.md

 ./obj/main < examples/world_hardest_sudoku.csv

 ## High-Level Requirements
-The Sudoku_Solver shall load an (incomplete) 9x9 sudoku instance from a file, solve the sudoku problem, and finally update the original file with the solved instance.
+The Sudoku_Solver shall load an (incomplete) 9x9 sudoku instance from STDIN, solve the sudoku problem, and finally emit the solved instance to STDOUT.
 When there is no infeasible solution available, the program shall terminate with an error code.

 ## Software Design
 Sudoku_Solver operates on a CSV file with 9 rows and 9 columns, where each cell